6 Ways to Make Money from Your Podcast

 For example, in Amazon’s affiliate marketing program, your commission rate can range from 4% to 15%, depending on the total number of items shipped (or downloaded) in a given month.

 It’s up to you how transparent you want to be with your listeners.
-For instance, Sam Harris, creator of The Waking Up Podcast, informs his listeners about his participation in the Amazon Affiliates program.
+Some creators are super up front with their listeners about their participation in the Amazon Affiliates program, while others don’t talk about it that much.

-Featured in Entrepreneur, Inc., and The Huffington Post, podcaster Yann Ilunga explains why networking might very well be the most profitable element of podcasting:
+In an article in Entrepreneur, podcaster Yann Ilunga explains why networking might very well be the most profitable element of podcasting.

 Want to get high profile guest interviews for your podcast?
 Don’t be afraid to tap into your existing network, attend meetups related to the subject of your podcast, cold email potential guests, directly message potential guests on social media, or add an interview application form to your contact page.